BCusack/Seon/README.md

 ## License
 This research is licensed under the Creative Commons Attribution 4.0 International License.
 See the [LICENSE.md](LICENSE.md) file for details.

+## Authors and Research tooling
+- Brian Cusack
+- Perplexity AI
+- Google NotebookLM

+## Disclosure
+This work was created by in depth research using Google NotebookLM and Perplexity AI.
+The outputs helped develop the ideas and concepts in this research.
+Although the works were created using these tools, the ideas and concepts are the authors own.

 ## Contributing
 Feel free to contribute to this project by submitting a pull request or event send in an issue to open a discussion.
 For major changes, please open an issue first to discuss what you would like to change.